cloudscale-ch/terraform-provider-cloudscale/website/docs/index.html.markdown

 # cloudscale.ch Provider

 The cloudscale.ch provider is used to interact with the resources supported by cloudscale.ch.
-The provider needs to be configured with the proper credentials before it can be used.
+The provider needs to be configured with proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.